kotolex/surrealist/README.md

 **Note 2:** LQ only produce events which happen after creation of this LQ

+**Note 3:** LQ is associated with connection, where it was created, if you have 2 or more connections, LQ will depends only on one, and will disappear on connection close, even if other connections still active

 **Example 6**
 ```python
 from time import sleep